jameshughes89/cs102/src/site/topic25.rst

 * Elements needs to be placed in its correct bin of the :math:`r` bins
-* Thus, a linear search through the :math:`r` bins could be used
+* Thus, a linear search through the :math:`r` bins could be used to determine which bin the element belongs in
     * :math:`O(r)`

 * The :math:`O(r)` linear search needs to be done for each of the :math:`n` elements